xfekke/api-db-assignment/documentation/automatedTesting.md

 Write an automated test to check if the API correctly handles updates to existing records, ensuring that changes are saved and reflected in subsequent requests.

 ### Steps:
 1. Implement code to existing PUT-request that compares the new title to the old one.
+The new title should not equal the old one.

 ### Expected Result
 - The specified book in the test will be updated correctly and without conflict.